simonswiss/flipstart/README.md

 FlipStart was created by the team at ThemeFlip to kickstart new front-end projects.

-The setup embraces the modularity of Jade, Stylus and BEM to provide a simple, clean starting point.
+The setup embraces the modularity of Jade (Pug?), Stylus and BEM to provide a simple, clean starting point.

 FlipStart does not pretend to be the ultimate solution for any project.
 It does a good job for us at providing a simple structure to build upon.
 Feel free to clone it or fork it if you find a good use for it too!